Linington, Simon H.

 - Member of UK Plant Genetic Resources Group

-Management of SCD financial planning, reporting & administration, procurement, health & safety, sustainability, building / laboratory operations, links to rest of Wakehurst Place site, non-scientific data.
+Management of SCD financial planning, reporting and administration, procurement, health and safety, sustainability, building / laboratory operations, links to rest of Wakehurst Place site, non-scientific data.

 Provision of seed bank design advice.

 Secondment (40% time since April 2010) to Finance on Kew’s financial planning.

 Linington, S.H.
 (2010).
 Conserving wild plants in seed banks.
 Proceedings of the UK Controlled Environment Users' Group (2010 Scientific Meeting, ‘Controlled environments for conservation – from genotype to ecosystem’) 2-5.